SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Token

--   Token is a generated string that shows user information and authenticate status
+-   Token is a generated string that shows user information and authenticate status.
--   For token structure, see [Token Structure](./document/token-structure.md)
+-   For token structure, see [Token Structure](./document/token-structure.md).